milvus-io/milvus-docs/site/en/getstarted/install_offline-docker.md

 ## What's next

-Having installed Milvus, You can:
+Having installed Milvus, you can:

 - Check [Hello Milvus](example_code.md) to run an example code with different SDKs to see what Milvus can do.